-Basic Legislation: GEO no. 158/2005 regarding medical leave and health insurance allowances and Law no. 95/2006 on health reform, Title VIII.
-Health insurance
+The Basic Legislation related to the Health Insurance benefits is included in GEO no. 158/2005 regarding medical leave and health insurance allowances and Law no. 95/2006 on health reform, Title VIII.
+Health insurance.

-The leave and indemnity for temporary work incapacity caused by regular diseases or accidents not connected to work (Concediul şi indemnizația pentru incapacitate temporară de muncă cauzată de boli obișnuite sau de accidente în afara muncii) is offered for a maximum of 183 days in a period of one year.
+Leave and indemnity for temporary work incapacity caused by regular diseases or accidents not connected to work (Concediul şi indemnizația pentru incapacitate temporară de muncă cauzată de boli obișnuite sau de accidente în afara muncii) is offered for a maximum of 183 days in a period of one year.
 In case of special diseases, the indemnity is offered for a longer period, up to one year and six months in a period of two years.